Alanhou1222/JavaScript-Feed/README.md

 A HTML embedded event feed for [Happening @ Michigan](https://events.umich.edu/) coded with JavaScript.

-## Feature
+## Features

-1. Show all the events from an user chosen page in [Happening @ Michigan](https://events.umich.edu/).
+1. Show all events from an user chosen page in [Happening @ Michigan](https://events.umich.edu/).
-2. Title linked to the specific event, date, location, and additional links of every event will be shown.
+2. Title linked to the specific event
+3. Date, location, and additional links of events will be shown.
+4. Configurable ability to search by keword, date, type, and tag.
+5. Configurable ability to click an event and get a pop-up of more detail before going off to Happening.
+6. Configurable ability to have a different view that every event is wider.
-3. A link to the user chosen page.
+7. A link to the user chosen page.

 ## Usage
 1. Find the event page to be fed to the event feed on [Happening @ Michigan](https://events.umich.edu/).